-U.S. Attorney investigating Trump associates said "I have not resigned" after Barr said he had
+U.S. attorney investigating Trump associates said "I have not resigned" after Barr said he had

 Berman oversaw the investigation into Michael Cohen, Mr. Trump's longtime personal lawyer who pleaded guilty in November 2018 to charges of lying to Congress, and Lev Parnas and Igor Fruman, two associates of Rudy Giuliani.
 Giuliani, another personal attorney for Mr. Trump, was the attorney for the Southern District of New York from 1983 until 1989.

 Earlier Friday, Barr said that Mr. Trump intended to nominate Jay Clayton, the chairman of the Securities and Exchange Commission, for the role.
-Barr added that on his recommendation, Mr. Trump appointed Craig Carpenito, currently the United States Attorney for the District of New Jersey, to serve as the Acting United States Attorney for the Southern District of New York while the Senate is considering Clayton's nomination.
+Barr added that on his recommendation, Mr. Trump appointed Craig Carpenito, currently the United States attorney for the District of New Jersey, to serve while the Senate is considering Clayton's nomination.

 Berman was appointed to be the interim United States attorney in Manhattan by former U.S. Attorney General Jeff Sessions, although Mr. Trump never sent Berman's nomination to the Senate.
 After 120 days, he was nominated by U.S. District judges.